moonshadow565/LoLReplayUnpacker/README.md

-Unwraps ENet layer from ReplayParser: https://github.com/LeagueSandbox/ReplayInspector
+https://github.com/LeagueSandbox/ReplayInspector

-This tool is replacement for PcapDecrypt
+This tool is replacement for both ReplayParser and PcapDecrypt in one.